” A message placed in a corked glass vial dating back to the Civil War

 continuous stream of changing search requests defines form and rhythm of

-…reblogged from rhizome
+this process. …reblogged from rhizome

 The Society of the Spectacle (Now in 3D) (2009) – Pascual Sisto (reblogged from rhizome)